richb-hanover/Cutie-network-Quality-Test/docs/Theory of Operation.md

 **The process worked surprisingly well.**
-I am especially impressed by the small amount of manual work I needed to do.
+I am especially impressed by the small amount of manual work needed to get something working.
 Some thoughts:

 - Even though I didn't do it, I probably could have asked